-2.6.20 For preliminary and final verification of compliance with the EEDI requirements, IACS PR38 (Rev.3 Jan 2021) "Procedure for Calculation and Verification of EEDI" which contains the Industry Guidelines for Calculation and Verification of EEDI shall be also applied.
+2.6.29 For preliminary and final verification of compliance with the EEDI requirements, IACS PR No. 38 (Rev.4 Feb 2023) "Procedure for Calculation and Verification of EEDI" which contains the Industry Guidelines for Calculation and Verification of EEDI (the document is available on the IACS website (www.iacs.org.uk)) shall also be applied.